Program benefits

 - Inspiring active travel habits early in life to carry into adulthood

-The School Active Travel Planning program encourages and promotes walking, cycling, and rolling to school.
+The School Active Travel Program encourages and promotes walking, biking, and rolling to school.

-- Encourage more children and their families to walk, cycle, and roll to school
+- Encourage more children and their families to walk, bike, and roll to school

 - Improve walking and cycling infrastructure around schools